Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/prefer-destructuring-assignment.md

 ## What it does

-Prefer destructuring assignment over property assignment.
+Enforces the use of destructuring assignment over property assignment.

 ## Why is this good?